lucaskowe/UsefulReferences/README.md

 # UsefulReferences
-This repo contains reference that I couldn't find collated somewhere or I found and i thought weren't ideal.
+This repo contains references that I couldn't find collated somewhere or I found and i thought weren't ideal.
+So I made my own.